-Midterm Exam (March 1st).
-This will cover material up to Discussion 10.
-Depending on the ability to meet in person, the exam format will be either take home or in class.
-This will be discussed in during Discussion 10.
+Midterm Exam (March 2nd).
+This will cover material up to Discussion 14.
+Depending on the ability to meet in person, the exam format will take place during class time.
 Practice midterm questions will be available on Quercus.
 A synchronous debrief after the exam will occur after Discussion 12 in the student hour.